MicrosoftDocs/visualstudio-docs/docs/ide/use-solution-explorer.md

 ---
 title: Learn about Solution Explorer
-description: Learn how you can use the Solution Explorer tool window in Visual Studio to create & manage your files, projects, and solutions. ms.date: 03/03/2023 ms.topic: conceptual ms.custom: contperf-fy22q4
+description: Learn how you can use Solution Explorer and its context menu to manage the projects and files in a solutions. ms.date: 03/03/2023 ms.topic: conceptual ms.custom: contperf-fy22q4